What you need to know

 Both practices are against the law.
 If you qualify for a product, a bank is not allowed to unduly pressure you to buy another unwanted product or service as a condition for obtaining the product you want.

 What is Our Commitment to You?

-At B2B Bank, we require from all our employees to fully comply with the law by staying clear of coercive tied selling.
-Should you ever believe that you have experienced coercive tied selling in any dealings with us, we urge you to let us know about it.
+At B2B Bank, we require from all our employees to fully comply with the law by not imposing undue pressure or taking advantage of a person.
+Should you ever believe that you have experienced prohibited conduct including coercive tied selling in any dealings with us, we urge you to let us know about it.
 You can find out how to get in touch with us in the “Contact Us” section below.

 What is Not Coercive Tied Selling?

 Most businesses, including banks, look for tangible ways to show their interest in your business.
 Sales practices, such as preferential pricing and bundling of products and services, offer potential and existing customers better prices or more favourable terms.
 Such practices should not be confused with coercive tied selling, as defined by the Bank Act.
 The same also applies to practices used by a bank in managing the credit risk.

 What is Preferential Pricing?

 Preferential pricing means offering customers a better price or rate on all or part of their business.
 For example, a computer store could offer a discounted price on colour printers to clients who purchase a computer at the same time.
 A shoe store could offer a second pair of shoes at half price.